JRonhovde/vim-se-conventions/README.md

 # vim-se-conventions
 Sycamore code conventions made easy.

 Version 1.0
 Include a visual mode remap for the SEConventions command:

     vnoremap ;sec <esc>:SEConventions<CR>

-This command will update most of the HTML contained within `print()` statments up to Sycamore standards.
+This command will update most of the HTML contained within `print()` statements up to Sycamore standards.

 ### Comprehensive list:
 * Add